Who is Bernard Arnault?

 If you’re keen to get into investing like a luxury tycoon, but there’s not much room in your budget right now, you have a few options to find some extra funds.

 Bundle up your debt.
 If you’re struggling to pay off multiple debts and high interest rates, consider rolling your debts into one.
-Chip away at your debt faster with a lower-interest debt consolidation loan.
+You can chip away at your debt faster with a lower-interest debt consolidation loan.

 Slash your insurance premiums.
 When was the last time you looked around for a better price on your auto insurance?
 If it’s been a while, it may be costing you more than $1,000 extra every year.
 Shop around to ensure you’re paying the best possible rate.
 And while you’re at it, use the same technique to save hundreds on health insurance, too.

 Save big without clipping coupons.
 Even if you’ve trimmed your budget down to the bare necessities, you’ll still need to stock up on essentials here and there.
-When that time comes, use a free browser extension that will scour websites for the best prices and coupons to ensure you’re always getting the lowest prices.
+When that time comes, use a free browser extension that will scour the internet for better prices and coupons.